shoebsmk/smart-chat-landing/README.md

 - **AWS S3**: Upload files to an S3 bucket configured for static website hosting
 - **Any web server**: Simply upload the files to your web server

+## Feedback
+- Buttons not working:
+- watch demo,
+- donate now on the app,
+- verify email in mail does not take back to app
+- make the sign up button larger, ask user to check email after sign up and verify

 ## License

 This project is open source and available for personal and commercial use.